Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: The Proposed SP-ADMM-JCNL Algorithm

-where $a_1=\frac{c}{c + 1}, a_2=\frac{1}{c + 1}.$ \end{Remark} By examining equations (\ref{28}a)–(\ref{28}f), it can be observed that the update of \( \mathbf{z}_i^{t+1} \) relies solely on the estimated values of its neighboring nodes \( \tilde{\mathbf{z}}^{t+1}, j \in \mathcal{N}_i \).
+\end{Remark} By examining equations (\ref{28}a)–(\ref{28}f), it can be observed that the update of \( \mathbf{z}_i^{t+1} \) relies solely on the estimated values of its neighboring sensors \( \tilde{\mathbf{z}}^{t+1}, j \in \mathcal{N}_i \).
 Consequently, the variable updates can be performed in a distributed manner.
-The detailed proof is provided in Appendix \ref{sa1}.
+The detailed proof is provided in See Appendix \ref{sa1}.
 For the optimization problem (\ref{gengxin1}b), omitting the terms that are independent of \( \mathbf{w}_i \), it can be simplified as

-The above objective function is separable with respect to node \( i \) and requires projection onto the unit ball.
+The above objective function is separable with respect to sensor \( i \) and requires projection onto the unit ball.
 Therefore,

 And its analytical expression is given by